Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 Why is knowing your seasonality helpful?
 It helps you define what you want to spend ahead of time during slow or busy months.
 This, again, is one of the most critical elements of digital advertising in general: you control your budget, and you can strategically change spending anytime.

 When deciding your ad budget, your average rent works similarly to your unit count.
 If you have a higher average rent, you'll need to be able to spend more on your ads.
+It is one of the key marketing strategies for luxury apartments.

 Regardless of average rent, every community wants a great return on investment regarding digital ads.
 If you make it a priority to rent units faster, then you'll see a better ROI on ad spending.

 We know you've got a competitive market and a limited amount to dedicate to spending on ads and that it's hard to stop doing what you've been doing for years.
-But dynamic apartment marketers know that a more visionary approach is to stop paying for sources that don't work toward generating leases and distribute that additional source of spending toward Digital Advertising instead.
+But dynamic apartment marketers know that a more visionary approach is to stop paying for sources that don't work toward generating leases and distribute that additional source of spending toward digital advertising instead.

 You can also track the lead-to-lease conversion rates of each one of your marketing sources.
 That should help you instantly know if a source isn't producing the desired results when either of those metrics is too high.
 The goal is to ensure you're spending your marketing budget resourcefully, using only the sources that generate the best results for leasing activity.

-Read NowMarketing sources like Internet Listing Services are great at the top of the leasing funnel mentioned earlier; they make prospective residents aware of your community.
-But after studying 70,000 leases to attribute them to the marketing source each renter converted to a lead, there was clear evidence that even the most popular ILSs struggled to generate conversions.
+Marketing sources like Internet Listing Services are great at the top of the leasing funnel mentioned earlier; they make prospective residents aware of your community.
+But after studying 70,000 leases to discover the best places to advertise your apartments online, there was clear evidence that even the most popular ILSs struggled to generate conversions.

 So if you're putting most of your marketing budget only towards sources at the top of the funnel, like ILSs, you will spend more to generate conversions.